petermenzies/petermenzies/README.md

 ### Hey, I'm Peter! 👋

 I'm currently persuing a Master of Environmental Data Science degree at the Bren School at UCSB, where I'm learning how to address environmental problems with data science techniques using R and Python.
-I'm particularly interested in climate change mitigation strategies.
+I'm particularly interested in climate change mitigation strategies and emerging technologies in the environmental sector.

 <!--
 **petermenzies/petermenzies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.